awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 The fastest way to close this gap does not require new models, plugins, or native platform features.
 It requires discipline at the prompt boundary.

 The core move is simple: ask the model to separate explanation from execution, and to return both in a predictable structure.
-One effective pattern is to instruct the model to emit two parallel artifacts—human-readable text and fully executable interface code—returned together in a machine-parseable form.
+One effective pattern is to instruct the model to emit two parallel artifacts—human-readable text and fully executable interface code—returned in a machine-parseable form.

 A minimal version looks like this: